-King City is more than a comic book, it’s a love letter to all of geekdom.
+King City is more than a comic book, it’s a visual playground for geeky references.
 Every drawing overflows with detail, containing little Easter eggs tucked into the background that make readers search each page before turning to the next one.
 A city setting is naturally dense, and artist/writer Brandon Graham doesn’t let any opportunity pass by to include a sly off-color pun, so everything from signs, graffiti, and character’s t-shirts are used as a canvas for amusement.
 This cacophony can be distracting, but it makes multiple re-reads an enjoyable requirement.

 The story follows Joe, a ninja/spy/thief, who has recently returned to California after a few years away.
 During those years, he trained to become a Catmaster, and the main tool of his trade is a cat named Earthling whom he carries around in a bucket.
 But this is no ordinary cat; depending on the injection Joe gives it from a collection of syringes he carries around on his belt, the cat can transform into a variety of tools or weapons.
 Armed with his feline and his knowledge of the Way of the Cat, Joe travels the city.